zsiller38/Pi-in-the-Sky-Chris-Zachary/README.md

 ![WIN_20240222_13_32_27_Pro](https://github.com/cprocino/PiInTheSky/assets/71406784/fc46c44f-9fdc-4f43-b80d-ba51456fbb50)

 the one problem that i did run into was making it all solder the way in which Matthew Miller wanted it to be.
+It took may attempts to make the solder work the way the wanted it to, and in the future i definately need to plan out more clearly what i am soldering.

 ## Construction
 ### Body Tube